-Update, Tuesday May 28: We are suggesting that the majority of students who wish to take the Physics SAT do so on August 24 as opposed to June 1.
+Update: We are suggesting that the majority of AP Physics 1 students who wish to take the Physics SAT do so in August as opposed to the June administration.
 There is just too much material that most physics classes omit, and spending some of your summer reading up on (especially) magnetism and waves will really bolster your score.
-Unless your class has already covered this material, or you have learned it independently, the August 24 administration will likely be your best option.
+Unless your class has already covered this material, or you have learned it independently, the August administration will likely be your best option.

 In the NYC area, we are able to work in person as well as virtually for this test.
 Please inquire and we can discuss.